-In the event of a sudden threat to your health, emergency medical services are provided by an emergency medical service team or an air emergency medical service team.
-Treatment, medicines and transport by ambulance are free of charge.
+In the event of a sudden threat to your life or health, emergency medical services are provided by an emergency medical service team or an air emergency medical service team.
+The assistance provided by the emergency medical service teams in emergencies is free of charge.

 For all other healthcare services, look for the National Health Fund (NFZ) logo to find a healthcare provider working under the state system.